-Lorraine uses stoneware clay and creates both functional and non-functional pieces using a process, which is called hand building.
+Lorraine uses stoneware clay and creates both functional and non-functional pieces using by throwing on the wheel and by hand building.
 Lorraine makes versatile ceramics and pottery for everyday use alongside forms with a more sculptural emphasis and tends to use either neutral tones or bright colours in the glazes to finish.
 Whilst her work has a contemporary element, it is influenced by the countryside of the Surrey Hills.

 Lorraine takes part in the annual Surrey Artists’ Open Studios and you can see her work by appointment at her Studio in Forest Green.